 Watch our video below to find out if it is safe to travel abroad.

-What is the ‘travel corridor’ system, and how does it work?
+What is the UK ‘travel corridor’ system, and how does it work?

 If a country is on the travel corridor list, you can visit without being required to self-isolate for 14 days when you return to the UK.

-Many countries on the travel corridor list have also had their FCO warning removed.
+Many countries on the travel corridor list have also had their FCDO warning removed.
 The advice against all but essential travel to all destinations was the basis of tour operators cancelling holidays abroad.

-Which countries are on the ‘travel corridor’ quarantine exemption list for England?
+Which countries are on the UK travel corridor quarantine exemption list for England?

 These are all the countries and territories that the government has included on its quarantine exemption list.

-Antigua and Bermuda, Australia, Barbados, Bonaire, Sint Eustatius and Saba, Cuba, Curaçao, Cyprus, Denmark, Dominica, Estonia, Faroe Islands, Fiji, Finland, Germany, mainland Greece, Greenland, Grenada, Hong Kong, Iceland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Macau, Mauritius, New Caledonia, New Zealand, Norway, Poland, San Marino, Serbia, Seychelles, Singapore, Slovakia, South Korea, St Barthelemy, St Kitts and Nevis, St Lucia, St Pierre and Miquelon, St Vincent and the Grenadine, Sweden, Taiwan, Thailand, Turkey, Vatican City, Vietnam.
+Antigua and Bermuda, Australia, Barbados, Canary Islands, Cuba, Cyprus, Denmark, Dominica, Estonia, Faroe Islands, Fiji, Finland, Germany, mainland Greece (and certain islands), Greenland, Grenada, Hong Kong, Italy, Japan, Latvia, Lithuania, Luxembourg, Macau, the Maldives, Mauritius, Mykonos, New Caledonia, New Zealand, Norway, San Marino, Serbia, Seychelles, Singapore, South Korea, St Barthelemy, St Kitts and Nevis, St Lucia, St Pierre and Miquelon, St Vincent and the Grenadine, Sweden, Taiwan, Thailand, Vatican City, Vietnam.

 Ireland is also exempt, as it is part of the Common Travel Area.